Different Tobacco Smoking Pipe Types: Shapes, Styles, Designs & Materials

 Therefore, this guide will teach you about the different types of pipe shapes and the materials used to make them:

 Recognisable by their characteristically rounded bowls, the apple family of tobacco pipe consists of somewhat rotund designs.
-A popular alternative to the Billiard, apple pipes are a large variety of variants with their own unique characteristics.
+A popular alternative to the Billiard, apple pipes is a large group of variants with their own unique characteristics.

 Apple Family Variants